tomshanley/sankey-plus/README.md

 * Handling for circular links
 * Routing of long links to avoid overlapping nodes
 * Improved layout
-* Option to use d3.scaleLinear to size nodes and links, to ensure consistent scaling over different charts
 * New API that uses a config object